gowravl/vscode-commands-helper/README.md

 # Commands Helper

-Commands Helper is a Visual Studio Code extension designed to streamline the development workflow by providing an easy way to manage and execute custom command line tasks directly from the VSCode interface.
+Commands Helper is a Visual Studio Code extension designed to streamline the development workflow by providing an easy way to manage and execute npm/yarn scripts within your projects and custom command line tasks directly from the VSCode interface.

 ## Features

 - **Task Management**: Organize tasks into collapsible sections for better organization.
+- **NPM Script Integration**: Automatically detects npm or yarn scripts from package.json and adds them to the task list if enabled.
 - **Custom Commands**: Run terminal commands with a single click.
 - **Configurable**: Easily add or modify tasks through the VSCode settings.